Strong Beautiful Women Series: Judi, My Wife

-I claim that Judi is a strong beautiful woman because I’ve seen so much evidence of her beauty and strength over the years.
-The inset picture I used for this post was in impromptu shot I took at our son’s wedding last summer.
+I claim Judi is a strong beautiful woman because I’ve seen so much evidence of her beauty and strength over the years.
+The inset picture I used for this post was an impromptu shot I took at our son’s wedding last summer.
 It captures her beauty and strength.
 I saw her sitting there waiting for our son to enter.
 I couldn’t help but take the shot.
-She was radiant (the background photo is us in Tuscany—it was one of Judi’s life-long dreams).
+She was radiant.
+The background photo is us in Tuscany—it was one of Judi’s life-long dreams.

 Her strength is inspiring.
 Sometimes I really don’t know how she has been able to cope with all she has had to deal with.
 But if truth be told, I do know how.
 It’s her faith.
 She has a deeply rooted faith in God, in Jesus.

 A short blog like this can’t possibly provide enough details about her strength.
-But please allow me to list a few things that she’s had to deal with.
+But please allow me to list a few things she’s had to deal with.
 She was sexually molested as a child.
 She lost babies during pregnancy as a young bride in her first marriage.
-She suffered through the hardship of not being able to bear children for a decade until she adopted.
+She suffered through the hardship of not being able to bear children for a decade, until she adopted.
 She had her life shattered when her first husband left her and her young teenage son for another woman.
-She saw her best friend, her mother, die of lung cancer at fifty-nine.
+She saw her mother die of lung cancer at fifty-nine.
 She’s had siblings part ways over ugly jealousies.
 She’s had a sibling she loved dearly unwilling to forgive, even taking bitterness and anger to the grave—that’s heartbreaking—that takes strength to deal with.